NinaCrnivec/NinaCrnivec.github.io/_pages/outreach.md

 ## Education & Public Outreach

+I regularly participate in science outreach activities exploiting diverse communication channels.
+I thus gave multiple media interviews for various radios, podcasts, magazines, newspapers as well as popular-scientific lectures mostly discussing my research and broader climate change issues to educate the general public and younger generation.
+In this way I hope to spark interest for meteorology and climate science and concurrently raise climate change awareness so that we as a society can more effectively tackle the global climate crisis and best preserve our beautiful planet.

 <b><font color="slateblue"><u>In English:</u></font></b>

 * [Featured in NASA Goddard Space Flight Center Early Career Scientist Spotlight series](https://science.gsfc.nasa.gov/600/ECSS/Nina-Crnivec.html) (03/2023)<br/>